Consistent Model-based Clustering: using the Quasi-Bernoulli Stick-Breaking Process: Data Application: Clustering Brain Networks

 For the other priors, we assign $Q_k \sim \t{Uniform}(\mathcal{V}^{d,R})$ for $k=1,2,\ldots$ with $d = 2$, use a truncated Gaussian prior $\pi(\lambda_{k,l})\propto \No(\lambda_{k,l}\mid 0,50)\mathds{1}(\lambda_{k,l}>0)$ for $l=1,\ldots,d$, and assign a Gaussian prior $\No(0,10^2)$ on $\mu$, following \citet{hoff2009simulation}.
-For the quasi-Bernoulli prior on $w$, we use $p = 0.9$ and $\epsilon = 1 / n^{2.1}$.
-We run the MCMC sampler from \cref{sec:sampling} for $30,000$ iterations and discard the first $20,000$ as burn-ins.
+For the quasi-Bernoulli prior on $w$, we use $\tilde{p} = 0.9$, $\alpha=1$ and $\epsilon = 1 / n^{2.1}$.
+We run the MCMC sampler from \cref{sec:sampling} for $30,000$ iterations and discard the first $10,000$ as burn-ins.

 \cref{fig:fmri} (right) shows the posterior of the number of clusters $T$ for the quasi-Bernoulli mixture model, which is highly concentrated on $T = 6$ clusters.
-For comparison, we also consider a Dirichlet process mixture with the same prior on the component parameters, which yields a posterior mode of $T=8$ clusters (\cref{fig:fmri}, left) and produces several tiny clusters.
+For comparison, we also consider a Dirichlet process mixture and {a Pitman--Yor process mixture.
+We use the same prior for the component parameters $Q_k,\Lambda_k$, as the one in the quasi-Bernoulli model.
+We set the Dirichlet process concentration parameter $\alpha$ so that the expected number of clusters under the Dirichlet process prior is as close as possible to the one under the quasi-Bernoulli process prior for $n=812$.
+Similarly, for the Pitman--Yor process prior ${\text{PY}}(\alpha,d)$, we choose $\alpha$ and $d$ to match both the expectation and the variance of number of clusters with quasi-Bernoulli process prior.
+The $\alpha$ for Dirichlet process is chosen to be $0.63$, and the parameters of the Pitman--Yor process are $\alpha=0.30,\ d=0.11$.} As the results, these two models yield posterior modes of $T=8$ and $T=7$ clusters (\cref{fig:fmri}, left and middle) and produces several very small clusters ({the Dirichlet process mixture model produces four small groups with $5.8\%$, $5.5\%$, $5.2\%$ and $0.1\%$ of subjects; the Pitman--Yor process mixture model produces three small groups with $3.3\%$, $2.5\%$ and $1.7\%$ of subjects}).
 Thus, the result from the quasi-Bernoulli model leads to a more parsimonious representation.

 In the quasi-Bernoulli posterior, the subjects are clustered into six groups with high probability. \cref{fig:fmri2} shows the posterior means of the edge probabilities $\Phi(\mu + M_k)$ for each group.
-These results indicate that sparse connectivity is exhibited by three groups of subjects (accounting for $77.8\%$ of subjects), whereas the other groups have somewhat denser connectivity.
+These results indicate that sparse connectivity is exhibited by the first three groups of subjects (accounting for $77.8\%$ of subjects), whereas the other three groups have denser connectivity.
+Specifically, for each group, we examine {the posterior mean proportion} of node pairs with edge connectivity probabilities greater than $0.05$. {The proportions for the six groups are $8.6\%$, $4.4\%$, $8.6\%$, $15.7\%$, $21.1\%$ and $28.2\%$, respectively.}